Quick answer

 What to do

-1. Read the invoice line by line before reacting: separate the base costume cost from required accessories.
+1. Read the invoice line by line before reacting.
+Separate the base costume cost from required accessories.
 Most invoices combine costume, tights, shoes, hair piece, and alterations deposit into one total.
 Breaking it apart shows you which costs are fixed and which depend on what you already own.

-4. Separate one-time gear from recurring costs.
+5. Separate one-time gear from recurring costs.
 A costume is usually one-time (resell or retire after the season).
 Shoes, tights, and hair supplies recur every season and every number.
 If Year 1 total feels high, the recurring portion is where the long-term budget pressure actually lives.

-5. If alterations are needed, ask the studio for a referral.
+7. If alterations are needed, ask the studio for a referral.
 Competition costumes require experience with stage fabric, rhinestones, and stretch construction.
 A general tailor may damage a $150-200 costume.
 An experienced dance-costume seamstress handles it without incident.

-6. If the total feels wrong, ask the studio which line items are mandatory versus optional before making any decision.
+8. If the total feels wrong, ask the studio which line items are mandatory versus optional before making any decision.
 Extras (rhinestone upcharges, optional accessories, style add-ons) sometimes appear on invoices without clear notation of what is required versus what was chosen.

 Common mistakes